All Episodes

 Hello.

-Hello, El Rushbow.
+Hello, El Rushbo.

 Thank you very much, sir.

-Um, I uh keep reading about it.
+I keep reading about it.

 I keep hearing about it.

-Rush, I am fed up with this occupy movement.
+Rush, I am fed up with this Occupy movement.

 I am just a normal guy, conservative, like hopefully everybody should be.

-Uh you wouldn't know it by looking at me.
+You wouldn't know it by looking at me.

-My question to you is what can I do?
+My question to you is: what can I do?

-I mean, I don't have the the Mac growth on the iPads, I don't have the FDIU backing me.
+I mean, I don't have the Mac growth on the iPads.

-What can the normal guy do?
+What can a normal guy do?

 What can we do to fight back against these people?

-Uh don't do anything.
+Don't do anything.

 That's what they want.